Cities: Skylines: Mini-expansions and cosmetic/flavor packs

-Sequel
+Legacy

 Paradox Interactive announced a sequel to Cities: Skylines in March 2023, titled Cities: Skylines II.
 The game was released on 24 October 2023 for Windows.
 The Xbox Series X/S and PlayStation 5 release was scheduled for Q2 of 2024, then postponed until October 2024 and was later indefinitely postponed.

+A Lego-themed spin-off of the series, titled Lego Skylines, was announced at Gamescom in August 2026.